MDAnalysis/UserGuide/doc/source/index.rst

 Participating
 =============

 MDAnalysis welcomes all contributions from its users.
-There are many ways you can help improve MDAnalysis, from asking questions on the `GitHub Discussions`_ mailing list, to raising issues on the `Issue Tracker`_, to adding your own code.
+There are many ways you can help improve MDAnalysis, from asking questions on `GitHub Discussions`_, to raising issues on the `Issue Tracker`_, to adding your own code.
 Please see :ref:`contributing` for an introduction and guide to contributing to the code and documentation.

 .. important::